 Nutrient-rich fats like avocados and nuts provide sustained energy, while fiber is essential to the body’s digestion.
 And if you can’t find protein-rich food in your local grocery store, you can always add a spoonful of peanut butter to your pre-workout smoothie or energy bar.

-Pre Workout Food For Muscle Gain
+Pre Workout Food List For Optimal Workout Performance

 The following are 11 healthy pre workout snack ideas you should try the next time you’re heading to the gym.